Ruffles and flourishes

-Ruffles and flourishes are preceding fanfare for honors music, ceremonial music for distinguished people.
+Ruffles and flourishes are short musical sequences sometimes played in ceremonial situations.

 By country

 Israel

 In the Israeli Defense Forces, ruffles and flourishes are sounded as a guard of honor presents arms to signify the honors music that will follow.
 Depending on the status of the person receiving the honors, they will receive between one and three ruffles and flourishes in the honor of the recipient.